nuno/TiCollectionView/README.md

 ```

 ## Changelog
-* v1.4.2
+* v2.0.0
-  * _iOS only_ Move project to ARC, fix all warnings and compile errors, rebuild with 6.0.3.GA
+  * _iOS only_ Move project to ARC, fix all warnings and compile errors
+  * _iOS only_ Fix main-thread execution
+  * _iOS only_ Rebuild with 6.0.3.GA
+  * _iOS only_ Rename project to "Ti.CollectionView"
+  * _iOS only_ Support for the "allowsMultipleSelection" property
+  * _iOS only_ Support for the "contentOffset" property
+  * _iOS only_ Support for the "scrollstart" and "scrollend" event
 * v1.4.1
    * _iOS only_ Fix pull-to-refresh
 * v1.4.0